elastic/elasticsearch/TRACING.md

 module, which works with the OpenTelemetry API directly to record trace data.
-Underneath the OTel API, we use Elastic's [APM agent for Java][agent], which attaches at runtime to the Elasticsearch JVM and removes the need for Elasticsearch to hard-code the use of an SDK.
+Underneath the OTel API, we use Elastic's [APM agent for Java][agent], which attaches at runtime to the Elasticsearch JVM and removes the need for Elasticsearch to hard-code the use of an OTel implementation.

 ## How is tracing configured?